King in Black: Subplots

-Spider-Man gets a panic attack from realizing that he was the reason why the Symbiotes are on Earth.
-While fighting a Symbiote Dragon, Spider-Man runs into Reptil in his Pteranodon form who is carrying an old woman named Mrs. Volkov who he is trying to get home.
-While helping Reptil to get Mrs. Volkov to Staten Island, Spider-Man is then attacked by a swarm of Symbiote Dragons.
+Spider-Man gets a panic attack from realizing that he was the reason why the symbiotes are on Earth.
+While fighting a symbiote dragon, Spider-Man runs into Reptil in his Pteranodon form who is carrying an old woman named Mrs. Volkov who he is trying to get home.
+While helping Reptil to get Mrs. Volkov to Staten Island, Spider-Man is then attacked by a swarm of symbiote dragons.
 Spider-Man was able to web some of them up as he and Reptil near the Staten Island ferry.
-Reptil notes that he can't turn into anything big enough to combat a Symbiote Dragon as Spider-Man notes that his Tyrannosaurus form wouldn't work either.
-Spider-Man then gets an idea as he helps Mrs. Volkov onto the ferry while Reptil dives into the water and emerges as a Mosasaurus which bites into the Symbiote Dragon and drags it underwater.
-With help from Mrs. Volkov evacuating the passengers to the lifeboats, Spider-Man jury-rigs a harpoon from the ship's generators.
-When the Symbiote Dragon emerges, Spider-Man quotes Captain Ahab's last words from Moby-Dick and throws the electrified harpoon into the Symbiote Dragon's tongue enough to destabilize and be reduced to goo.
-Reptil makes it to the surface as Spider-Man states that they should work on saving people.
+Reptil notes that he cannot turn into anything big enough to combat a symbiote dragon.
+Spider-Man helps Mrs. Volkov onto the ferry while Reptil dives into the water and emerges as a Mosasaurus; he bites into the symbiote dragon and drags it underwater.
+As Volkov evacuates the passengers, Spider-Man jury-rigs a harpoon from the ship's generators.
+When the symbiote dragon emerges, Spider-Man throws an electrified harpoon into the dragon's body, killing it.